Strouden Park: History

 On 17 April 2021, the local post office and convenience store was destroyed in a fire.

 Geography

 Strouden Park is north of Queen's Park, west of Townsend and east of Redhill.

-Areas

 Woodbury is an area of Strouden Park.
 Woodbury Roundabout is a major intersection of the A3060 road.

 Facilities

 Strouden Park is served by a National Health Service surgery and the Castlepoint Shopping Centre.

 Bournemouth North Cemetery and Bournemouth Crematorium is off Strouden Avenue.

-Politics
+Governance

-Strouden Park is part of the Muscliff and Strouden Park ward for elections to Bournemouth, Christchurch and Poole Council which elect three councillors.

-Strouden Park is part of the Bournemouth East parliamentary constituency, for elections to the House of Commons of the United Kingdom.
+Strouden Park is part of the Muscliff and Strouden Park ward which elects three members of Bournemouth, Christchurch and Poole Council.
+It is part of the Bournemouth East parliamentary constituency, for elections to the House of Commons of the United Kingdom.